Château La Tour Blanche Sauternes 2013 - 1er Cru Classé

 Food and wine pairings

-Enjoy with semi-cooked foie gras, mild curry chicken, walnut tart...
+Serve with semi-cured foie gras, mild chicken curry, or a walnut tart...

 Bettane & Desseauve